Mohsnmonji/mohsnmonji.github.io/about-me.md

 <div class="about-card">
   <h2>ABOUT ME</h2>
   <p style="font-size:18px; color:#333; text-align:justify; line-height:1.8; margin:20px 0;">
-    I am a member of the Bakhtiari tribe (Haft Lang – “Seven Legs”), Indigenous to the Zagros Mountains.
     My research lies at the intersections of critical Indigenous studies, Black feminist thought, and the sociology of well-being.
 In particular, I am interested in exploring the ways in which historical and ongoing systems of inequality — including settler colonialism and racial capitalism — shape the life chances and well-being of Indigenous peoples in settler colonial contexts.
 I am currently a PhD Candidate in Sociology at
     <a href="https://www.concordia.ca/" target="_blank">Concordia University</a> and
     a CRDCN Emerging Scholar at the
     <a href="https://crdcn.ca" target="_blank">Canadian Research Data Centre Network (CRDCN)</a>.